CAPC Guidelines:

 Public Health Considerations

 • Human infection from a dog or cat source has not been conclusively demonstrated in North America.
-Canine strains of G. duodenalis are not known to be infective to immunocompetent human hosts.
 However, people with increased susceptibility to infection due to underlying disease should consider limiting their exposure to Giardia-infected pets.

 • Advise clients to seek medical attention if they develop gastrointestinal symptoms following exposure to an infected pet.